SAP-archive/helm-broker/docs/releasing.md

     ```
 This command does the following:
   - Changes the images tag in the `charts/helm-broker/values.yaml` to `v0.6.0`
+  - Changes the tags in the documentation links to `v0.6.0`
   - Creates a commit with the changes
   - Creates the `v0.6.0` tag